 Marina Bay Sands is the first MICE (meetings, incentives, conferencing, exhibitions) facility in South East Asia to obtain the ISO 20121 Sustainable Events Management System certification in February 2014.
 It is also the single largest building in Singapore to be conferred the Green Mark Gold Award by the Building and Construction Authority (BCA) in 2012.
 Here are a few specs of the Green Meetings program:

-- Green Meeting Concierge, a dedicated service personnel who will help clients craft sustainable meetings using the Sands ECO360 Meetings Planning Tool.
+- Green Meeting Concierge, dedicated service personnel who will help clients craft sustainable meetings using the Sands ECO360 Meetings Planning Tool.

 - Sands ECO360 Event Impact Statement provides a post-event sustainability report that captures an event’s sustainability highlights and provides a comprehensive summary of energy and water